joelmoss/frails/README.md

 Rails will proxy requests to any running Webpack dev server.

+### Using in Tests

+Please note that Frails is not designed or intended to be run in your test environment.
+This would require a full webpack compile on every test run, which would slow your tests down hugely!
+Instead, I recommend that you test your Javascript independently using the likes of Jest or some other good Javascript test runner.

 ### Webpack Configuration

 Frails requires the user of the `webpack-assets-manifest` webpack plugin in order for its helpers to